Bankoga/golem/open_problems/connection_problems.md

 ## Unique vs Split Destinations

-> Open Question: How are split destinations represented?
+> ~~Open Question: How are split destinations represented?~~

+Answer: As an array with multiple values in the config.

 > Open Question: How can an axon plasticly split by usage?

 ## Dendrite Sources